USA VS. North Korea: Is President Trump’s Administration Entering Its End Game?

-Since Donald Trump became President of the United States North Korea has become a thorn in his side.
+Since Donald Trump became President of the United States, North Korea has become a thorn in his side.
 President Trump and the international community are determined to see a halt to North Korea’s nuclear weapons program.
 North Korea has responded by conducting missile tests and nuclear tests.
 North Korean leader, Kim Jong-un, has said that his nuclear program will continue until he has the means to deliver a nuclear warhead to the U.S. mainland.
 Trump has responded by threatening to “totally destroy” the hermit nation.

 North Korea’s missile tests, and President Trump’s response to those tests, have prompted fears that the world could be plunged into a nuclear World War 3.
 As reported by the Inquisitr, earlier this week North Korea conducted another missile test, and they claim that this test shows that they can now directly attack the United States.